 It’s a classic bait and switch – the restaurant wine list says 2010 Bordeaux but the waiter brings 2011.
-“Is this what I ordered ?” is followed by a sheepish reply “sorry, but we’re out of the 2010″…
+“Is this what I ordered ?” is followed by the waiter’s sheepish reply “sorry, but we’re out of the 2010″…

 Does vintage matter?
-Not always, but 2010 Bordeaux is a “vintage of the century” and I would not accept a substitute without serious consideration and compensation (2010 Bordeaux more $$$ than 2011).
+Not always, but in this case 2010 Bordeaux is a “vintage of the century” and I would not accept a substitute without serious consideration and compensation (2010 Bordeaux more $$$ than 2011).

 Vintage is the calendar year when grapes are harvested (picked).
 The Northern Hemisphere (North America & Europe) harvest season is August to October; the Southern Hemisphere harvest is February to April.

-Can wine-making compensate for an inferior vintage?
-Yes, to some extent but winemakers will say “you don’t make great wine without great grapes”.
+Can wine-making compensate for inferior vintages?
+Yes, to some extent but wine-makers will say “you don’t make great wine without great grapes”.
 When in doubt, select PRODUCER OVER VINTAGE.
-Reputable wine-makers can consistently produce quality wine in sub-par vintages by being more selective of the grapes.
+Reputable wine-makers will consistently produce quality wine (but probably not great wine) in sub-par vintages by being more selective of the grapes.

 How to buy wine for aging?
-Not everyone has the time or interest to collect wines but good wines improve with time.
+Not everyone has the time or interest to collect wines but good wines will improve with time.
 Contrary to popular belief, it’s not necessary to buy expensive wines to build a collection.
 But if you are storing wines for over 12 months, it is critical to have proper storage.
-This can be a wine refrigerator or a cool place in your house but most important is maintaining a narrow temperature range (i.e. 58-68 degrees).
+This can be a wine refrigerator or a cool place in your house but most important is maintaining a narrow temperature range (i.e. 58-68 degrees) and avoiding wide temperature fluctuation.

-Identify your favorite wines whether it be California Cabs, Super Tuscans or Bordeaux, and determine the best vintages using Vintage Charts link above.
-My cellar has many Italian and Californian wines so my wish list includes the following wines:
+Identify your favorite wines whether it be California Cabs, Oregon Pinots, Super Tuscans or Bordeaux, and determine the best vintages using Vintage Charts link above.
+For example, my cellar has many Italian and Californian wines so my wish list currently is:

 - Piedmont 2013 (Nebbiolo, Barolo, Barbaresco)